 CD47 (CD47 Molecule) is a Protein Coding gene.
 Diseases associated with CD47 include Hereditary Spherocytosis and Neonatal Meningitis.
-Among its related pathways are Degradation of the extracellular matrix and Cell surface interactions at the vascular wall.
+Among its related pathways are Integrin Pathway and Cell junction organization.
 Gene Ontology (GO) annotations related to this gene include thrombospondin receptor activity.

 UniProtKB/Swiss-Prot Summary for CD47 Gene